poojarao8/IACS_computes_2019/_notebooks/cryptography_cryptography.md

 So we've seen that simply substituting one letter for another (known as a *monoalphabetic cipher*) is pretty easy to crack.
 Fortunately, there's a fairly straightforward way that we can make this significantly more secure: we can change which letter we use to substitute the other for each time (known as a *polyalphabetic cipher*).
 So maybe the first time we encrypt the letter *a* it becomes a *y*, the next time it becomes a *u*, the time after that a *k* and so on...
 This will make the encrypted message much harder to crack through frequency analysis (though as we shall see, often not impossible...)

 One of the simplest (and earliest, dating back to the 16th century) examples of a polyalphabetic is the *Vigenère cipher*.
 At the time, this cipher was so secure that it took three centuries before anyone was able to break it, earning it the name *le chiffre indéchiffrable* (French for 'the indecipherable cipher').
-Polyalphabetic ciphers are so secure that they were used right up until the invention of the computers: although much more complex than the cipher we're going to look at here, even the Enigma machines essentially implemented a polyalphabetic cipher.
+Polyalphabetic ciphers are so secure that they were used right up until the invention of the computers: although much more complex than the cipher we're going to look at here, even the Enigma machines used in the Second World War essentially implemented a polyalphabetic cipher.

 To encrypt a message with the Vigenère cipher, we first start of with a *Vigenère square*: